Carr, Raiders overcome windy, wintry weather to down Browns

+“It was ridiculous,” said the Las Vegas quarterback.
+“It rained.
+It sleeted.
+It snowed.
+It was snowing sideways.
+The wind, who knows what it was?”

-CLEVELAND (AP) — The whipping winds, snowy mix and winter-like weather didn’t stop the Las Vegas Raiders.
-The Browns didn’t offer much resistance either.
+But the winter-like weather didn’t stop Carr or the Raiders.
+The Browns didn’t offer them much resistance either.

-Derek Carr t hrew a 4-yard touchdown pass to Hunter Renfrow early in the fourth quarter, Daniel Carlson kicked three field goals in nasty conditions along Lake Erie and the Raiders controlled the clock to beat the Cleveland 16-6 Sunday.
+Carr t hrew a 4-yard touchdown pass to Hunter Renfrow early in the fourth quarter, Daniel Carlson kicked three field goals in nasty conditions and the Raiders controlled the clock in a 16-6 win over Cleveland.

+Las Vegas coach Jon Gruden spent the week preparing his team for inclement weather.
+The Raiders didn’t just survive in it, they thrived.

-“This week we made a big deal about the weather,” Raiders coach Jon Gruden said.
-“We knew the weather was going to be really harsh.
-We kept talking about how we struggled playing on the road last year in bad weather against the Jets and the Chiefs.
+“We kept talking about how we struggled playing on the road last year in bad weather against the Jets and the Chiefs,” Gruden said.
 “We kind of enjoyed it.
 I think our guys look forward to the challenge of the weather more than anything.”

 Carr’s strike to Renfrow with 14:53 to go was the game’s only TD and helped the Raiders (4-3) bounce back after they fell apart late in last week’s 45-20 loss to Tampa Bay.

-The Browns (5-3) may have suffered a bigger loss as NFL sacks leader Myles Garrett injured his knee in the first quarter.
+The Browns (5-3) struggled in conditions in which they’re supposed to have an advantage, and they may have suffered a bigger loss as NFL sacks leader Myles Garrett injured his knee in the first quarter.
 He’ll undergo an MRI on Monday.

 “It’s part of the game,” Garrett said.
 “I took a shot on one of the first plays.
 After that, it was tough.”